The-Politico/generator-politico-interactives/README.md

 ### What it does:

-- Scaffolds your project's development directory, shortcutting setup time.
+- Scaffolds your project's development directory, either for an embeddable feature or a complete interactive page.
-- Compiles SCSS and bundles JS written in either ES6 or ES5.
+- Compiles SCSS and bundles JS written in either ES5 or ES2015 using your choice of browserify or webpack.
 - Creates responsive image sets optimized for mobile devices.
 - Publishes your project to an Amazon S3 bucket.